oshaughnessy/sierramountainll/_pages/rules.md

 Coaches, consider arranging with a team parent to assist with off-field needs during the game.
-It can be _very_ helpful to have someone to find that player who took too long on a bathroom break, to fetch a drink for the player getting dehydrated, or to re-supply your hungry players from the snack shed.
+It can be _very_ helpful to have someone to find that player who took too long on a bathroom break, to fetch a drink for the player getting dehydrated, or to grab those batting gloves someone forgot.
+{: .notice--success }

 ### On Deck